pixelcog/opsworks-vm/README.md

 Packer templates for AWS OpsWorks
 =================================

+> **Note:** this Packer template is for use with the legacy AWS OpsWorks "Stacks"
+> operating in Chef 11 mode.
+There are no plans to update this to work with
+> Chef 12 or OpsWorks Chef Automate modes.
+A vanilla Chef plugin for Vagrant
+> may serve you better in these cases.

 This repository contains a [Packer](https://www.packer.io) templates for Ubuntu pre-loaded with the `opsworks-agent` software utilized by Amazon Web Services, allowing [OpsWorks](http://aws.amazon.com/opsworks/) stacks to be virtualized